How to get started with Docker Swarm orchestration

 Log into each node over SSH using the keys you included or with the root user and password provided by the deployment process.

-Since the update 1.12, Docker Engine comes with an integrated cluster management solution.
-It allows the creation of a swarm of Docker Engines that can deploy application services.
+The Docker CE comes with an integrated cluster management solution.
+It allows the creation of a swarm of docker nodes that can deploy application services.
 As the first party solution, no additional software is needed to use Swarm orchestration to create and manage a cluster.

 CoreOS usually handles updates automatically, but in this case, use the command below run the update manually.